matty316/looks/README.md

-# Look at what I just bought!
+# Looks!
 (Project for my CS class/fun) Version 0.2

 This is a webapp for bragging about stuff you bought